badMade/comet_page_reader/README.md

 ### Steps

 1. Clone or download this repository: `git clone https://github.com/<your-org>/comet_page_reader`.
-2. Generate an OpenAI API key and store it securely.
+2. Generate an API key for your chosen LLM provider (OpenAI, Anthropic, Mistral, Hugging Face) or prepare your local Ollama endpoint, and store the credentials securely.
 3. Load the extension in your browser:
    - **Chromium (Chrome, Edge, Comet):** open `chrome://extensions`, enable **Developer Mode**, choose **Load unpacked**, and select the repository root.
    - **Firefox:** open `about:debugging#/runtime/this-firefox`, choose **Load Temporary Add-on**, and select the repository root (e.g. `manifest.json`).